 LCBO will provide you with a catalogue of eligible products.
 You can review the product list and decide which ones you want to carry in your stores.
-Remember, there are shelf space requirements which mean that a percentage of the products you carry must be from small producers; these products will be identified in the catalogue (you can find more information under the 'Display' section of this document).
+Remember, there are shelf space requirements which mean that a percentage of the products you carry must be from small producers; these products will be identified in the catalogue.
+More information can be found below.